ros-controls/ros2_control/doc/index.rst

 ros2_control
 #################

-This is the documentaition of the ros2_control framework core.
+This is the documentation of the ros2_control framework core.

 `GitHub Repository <https://github.com/ros-controls/ros2_control>`_